Look around!

 Intermittent Fasting:

 IF not only does not impose new duties on you – it makes you even more careless than ever before.
-Having just one meal per day – yoo-hoo, I am as free as a bird!!!
+Having just two meals per day – yoo-hoo, I am as free as a bird!!!
 When I finish eating, I don't care about it for almost 24 hours – and so every day!
 I enter the kitchen almost exclusively in order to make tea or coffee, or to take some mineral water from the fridge (or to cook my only meal for the day, if on that particular day I eat at home).
 I don't care anymore about cooking my breakfast and spending time on its eating – I just set my alarm clock 45 minutes later than before.
 During the lunch break at work, when everybody goes to have meal, I sit in a comfortable armchair in the resting area and watch films on my phone (I eat at 5:30 PM when I come back from work).
 If I am busy in my usual meal time, I eat it later (sometimes around 8 PM) - not a big deal at all (a few times, I didn't eat that day at all, and the sky did not fall to the ground).
 If I see that I WILL be busy in my usual meal time, I can eat earlier - sometimes in 2 or 3 PM (I know that I will not be hungry until the end of the day).

 I've read an article with a joke saying that eating many times a day was invented by misogynists (women haters) in order to chain women to the kitchen.
 But I think that they were misanthrope (all people haters) because they wanted to chain males too.